Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 #### Description

-As we talked about this earlier coroutines do not run on a separate thread, they run on Unitys main thread and get scheduled for execution by Unitys internal coroutine scheduler.
+As we talked about this earlier coroutines do not run on a separate thread, they run on Unity's main thread and get scheduled for execution by Unity's internal coroutine scheduler.
-Because of this coroutines naturally are not a solution for paralell computation.<br>
+Because of this coroutines naturally are not a solution for parallel computation.<br>
-However fortunately we can still back them with threads and tasks.
+However, fortunately we can still back them with threads and tasks.

 For this we will need the following: